-- The air filter needs more frequent service if you are riding in unusually wet or dusty areas. - Hydraulic brake service - Regularly check and, if necessary, correct the brake fluid level. - Every two years replace the internal components of the brake master cylinder and calipers, and change the brake fluid. - Replace the brake hoses every four years and if cracked or damaged.
+- Some maintenance items need more frequent service if you are riding in unusually wet, dusty, sandy or muddy areas, or at full-throttle. - Hydraulic brake service - Regularly check and, if necessary, correct the brake fluid level. - Every two years replace the internal components of the brake master cylinder and calipers, and change the brake fluid. - Replace the brake hoses every four years and if cracked or damaged.

-EBU23080 Removing and installing the panel
+Removing and installing the panel